ismaildawoodjee/DSAInJava/README.md

 A summary of data structures, algorithms, discussion of their time and space complexities, and their implementations in Java.

 ## Data Structures
 A data structure organizes data so that it can be used effectively.
 They help to manage and organize data, make writing code cleaner and easier to understand, and they are essential for creating fast and powerful algorithms.
+All data structures have four main operations:
+- **Access**: and read values stored in the data structure.
+- **Search**: for arbitrary values in the data structure.
+- **Insert**: values at any point in the data structure.
+- **Delete**: values in the data structure.

 ### Arrays (Static Arrays)
 An **array** is a container of fixed length containing `n` elements which can be indexed from the range `[0, n-1]`.
 Each **element** within an array is referenced by a number which is its **index**.
 All memory blocks storing the addresses of the elements are contiguous, or next to each other.